-The One Identity Manager Process Monitoring and Troubleshooting Guide describes the various methods of monitoring processing and localizing errors in One Identity Manager.
+The One Identity Manager Process Monitoring and Troubleshooting Guide describes the various methods of monitoring process handling and of localizing errors in One Identity Manager.
 It also explains advanced log configuration in One Identity Manager.

 It is assumed that you understand the concept and the architecture of One Identity Manager.
 It is also assumed that you are thoroughly familiar with the One Identity Manager tools.